New Financial Accounting for Service Management in S/4HANA Cloud

 The event-based revenue recognition defers the whole amount – in line 4 and 5 – as the billed value is valid for 10 month and cannot be completely realized.

-The periodic realization is done by periodic event-based revenue recognition run – see below.
+The periodic realization is done by periodic event-based revenue recognition run or the manual revenue recognition for service documents – see below.

 The revenue recognition is started for period 009.2020.
 We can realize a tenth of the complete billing amount 2.960€.
 The rest is still deferred